 Target Group (s)

 By its nature, LHRC programmes and services are wider in scope to benefit the general public including the right holders, duty bearers, vulnerable groups, and victims of human rights violation, law makers, civil society organizations and the general public.
-Through direct program interventions such as paralegal trainings, Village legal Workers Trainings and Human Rights monitors , LHRC has good link with communities at the grassroots level which ensures that its work have an impact at the national level and society level.
+Through direct program interventions such as paralegal trainings, Village legal Workers Trainings and Human Rights monitors , LHRC has good link with communities at the grassroots level which ensures that its work has an impact at the national level and community level.

 LHRC’s Key Stakeholders